NathanJamis/GoogleBooksSearch/README.md

-# GoogleBooks Search
+# GoogleBooks Search 📚

 [![GitHub License](https://img.shields.io/badge/license-MIT-green)](License.md)

 ## Description

-A MERN website utilizing the GoogleBooks API to search for and save books.
+A MERN (Mongo, Express, React, and Node) website utilizing the GoogleBooks API to search for and save books.
 Books are saved to a Mongo database for review or purchase later.

 ---